RobinWijnant/my-home/README.md

 cp blynk.service /lib/systemd/system/blynk.service
 ```

-Reload the deamon to recognise the new service, then start the blynk service.
+Reload the daemon to recognise the new service, then start the blynk service.
 Enabling the service is optional, this will make it start automatically on startup.

 ```bash
 systemctl daemon-reload